FraterAstrust/ttao-curriculum/Crisis_Response_SOP.md

 >
 > I'm writing to address a serious concern about your participation in the academy.
 Over the past \[timeframe], you have \[specific behavior: e.g., continued advanced shadow work despite multiple recommendations to pause, posted graphic descriptions of self-harm in the shared journal space, refused to seek external support despite ongoing suicidal ideation].
 >
-> This behavior violates the academy's safety protocols (specifically Appendix E.5: When to Pause Inner Work) and puts your well-being at risk.
+> This behavior violates the academy's safety protocols (specifically Safety Document E.2: Psychological Safety & Duty of Care) and puts your well-being at risk.
 It also affects the safety and well-being of other students in the community.
 >
 > **Required Action:** You must \[specific corrective action: e.g., schedule an appointment with a licensed therapist and provide confirmation of ongoing care, cease posting graphic content in shared spaces, agree to pause advanced inner work until cleared by a mental health professional].
 >